 Replacing your home’s air conditioner is possibly one of the biggest decisions you will make this summer to ensure your family’s comfort.
 Whether to choose between an AC repair or an entire air conditioner replacement is a call you may have to deal with.
 Lucky for you there is a point at which you can know it’s time to stop putting money in to AC repairs and choose to replace your air conditioner.

 Increasing AC Age

 Something to ponder before getting too far in to the process is the age of the air conditioner.
 Like a lot of mechanical devices, air conditioners will wear down over time.
 With a new air conditioner, recent technology offers increased comfort and better reliability, for less money.
 While it’s not on the same scale, you could equate heating and air conditioning equipment to computers.
 The technology does have a life expectancy and newer, more advanced upgrades are constantly being developed.

 Increasing AC Repair Costs

 With an appliance as sophisticated as a central air conditioner, there are parts that give out and break down over time, especially if routine maintenance has not been done.
-A well-maintained system should work well throughout peak air conditioning season.
-A good rule of thumb when deciding to replace the air conditioner is that if annual AC repair costs approach $1,200, it’s probably a good time to replace.
+A well-maintained unit should work well throughout peak air conditioning season.
+A good rule of thumb when deciding to replace the air conditioner is that if annual AC repair costs approach $1,200, it’s likely a good time to replace.
 That’s because the average monthly payment of an entirely new air conditioning system is the equivalent of that single repair cost.

 Older air conditioners and ductwork work much louder than today’s new AC systems.
-That constant clanking you’ve become accustomed to, or the overall noise level when the air conditioner is running could mean the end is near for your current air conditioner.
+That constant clanking you’ve become familiar with, or the overall noise level when the air conditioner is running could mean the end is near for your current air conditioner.
 It’s possible that you don’t realize how much noise you and your family have been living with until you live with the extreme quiet that a newer, more modern air conditioning system can offer.